LeapLabTHU/EfficientTrain/EVAL.md

 ```

 - For other models, please change `--model` and `--resume` accordingly.
 You can get the pre-trained models from the table above.
-- Setting a model-specific `--drop_path` is not strictly required in evaluation, as the `DropPath` module in `timm` behaves the same during evaluation; but it is required in training.
+- Setting a model-specific `--drop_path` is not strictly required in evaluation, as the `DropPath` module in `timm` behaves the same during evaluation, but it is required in training.
 See [ET_training.py](ET_training.py) for the values used for different models.